kschab/scattering-dyadic-characteristic-modes/README.md

 Degree of quadrature (MATLAB variable "nDegree"):
 Among others, the precision of the simulation is controlled by the density of the spatial discretization of the model, which is set in FEKO while preparing the CFM model, and by specifying the quadrature rule over the unit sphere used to algebraically approximate the spherical dyadic.
 For Lebedev quadrature, the available degrees are listed in bin.getLebedevSphere and/or bin.getLebedevDegrees.
 Higher degree means generally more modes of higher precision, however, at the cost of computational time linearly increasing with the degree of the quadrature.
 For particular case of Lebedev, the numerical value of a degree multiplied by two gives the number of plane wave excitations used for the evaluation.
 The degree has to be in accordance with the estimate (23) of [[1]](#references) to provide reasonably precise data.
 For the details, see [[1]](#references) and documentation of functions bin.getLebedevDegrees and bin.getLebedevSphere.

+There are several CMA solvers available:
+Call "feko_sd.m" to contruct complete scattering dyadic matrix and decompose it afterwards.
+Call "feko_icm.m" to iteratively construct only estimate of scattering dyadic matrix which is used for iterative decomposition.
+Much faster option than "feko_sd.m", see [[2]](#references).

+Both "feko_sd.m" and "feko_icm.m" solvers can be called either for full structure decomposition (use "options.eigSolver = 'std';"), or for substructure decomposition (use "options.eigSolver = 'subs';").
+See the details in examples Ex4 and Ex5 and in [[3]](#references).

 ## Control variables (optional)

-The following control variables are at lines 1-4 in "feko_sd.m" and can be edited if needed.
+The following control variables are at lines 1-4 in "feko_sd.m" and can be edited if needed:

 batchLength (integer): controls how many frequency points are evaluated in one (potentially parallelized) FEKO batch.
 By default, batchLength = 20 (maximum number of student license).